 - Margins at 1″ on all sides.

 - Left-justified text in Courier New, 11 point, or equivalent monospace/serif font.
+Do not use a sans-serif font like Arial or Helvetica.

 - In a page header, insert the page number and a short/abbreviated form of the title.
 Do not use the author’s name.